Police Warn Against Popular Traffic App Waze

 In theory, Waze might seem like a good idea.
 Prudent drivers can avoid costly tickets and other hazards along the road that could make them late to work.
 However, police worry that many are misusing the app.
 Informing drivers of a law enforcement presence could further enable reckless drivers, causing them to think they can get away with breaking the law.
 In addition, intoxicated drivers may be able to evade the law by avoiding routes with frequent police checkpoints.

-NYPD recently released a statement dissuading Waze users for using the app for such purposes.
+NYPD recently released a statement dissuading Waze users from using the app for such purposes.

 “Individuals who post the locations of DWI checkpoints may be engaging in criminal conduct since such actions could be intentional attempts to prevent and/or impair the administration of the DWI laws and other relevant criminal and traffic laws.
 The posting of such information for public consumption is irresponsible since it only serves to aid impaired and intoxicated drivers to evade checkpoints and encourage reckless driving.
 Revealing the location of checkpoints puts those drivers, their passengers, and the general public at risk.”